 NUSU wants every part of the student community to be represented and have their voice heard.
-That’s why we hold yearly elections to find a dedicated team of student officers, including a representative for the Parents, Guardians and Carers student body.
-If you encounter an issue, need advice or just want to talk to a friendly face, you can contact NUSU’s Student Parents, Guardians and Carers Officer.
+That’s why we elect representative every year to represent student parents, guardians and carers.
+If you encounter an issue, need advice or just want to talk to a friendly face, you can contact them anytime.

 Student Wellbeing Support for Student Carers